Verian-Standard/page/index.md

 **Verian** is an open standard and verification protocol designed to ground generative AI in objective reality.
 Instead of treating an AI's output as an opaque black box, Verian provides a framework for making AI claims **transparent, auditable, and deterministically verifiable** against source documents.

-### The Three Core Concepts of Verification
+### The Three Tiers of Verification

-The Verian Standard is built on a foundation of three core concepts, applied in sequence to any AI-generated claim.
+The Verian Standard is built on a foundation of three verification tiers, applied in sequence to any AI-generated claim.

 <div class="concept-cards">
   <div class="card">